harness/developer-hub/tutorials/cd-pipelines/kubernetes/helm-chart.md

      For this tutorial, let's explore how to install the delegate using Helm.
    - In **Select where you want to install your Delegate**, select **Kubernetes**.
    - In **Install your Delegate**, select **Helm**.
-   - Add the Harness Helm chart repository to your local helm registry using the following commands:
+   - Add the Harness Helm Chart repository to your local helm registry using the following commands:

      ```bash
      helm repo add harness-delegate https://app.harness.io/storage/harness-download/delegate-helm-chart/